alexandreolives/Bot_repro_dd_dofus/README.md

 ## Installation

-This project requires Python 3.10.
+This project requires Python 3.10 or latest.

 To set up the project, run the following commands: